agnerau/goose-backend/README.md

 **Here you can find a backend server part.**

 In the backend, I used **Django REST Framework** to develop APIs serving both the frontend website and the game interface.
-Website requests include CRUD operations, grade report generation, and leaderboard calculations, while the game interacts with the API to fetch test questions and submit answers.
+Website requests include **CRUD operations, grade report generation, and leaderboard calculations**, while the game interacts with the API to **fetch test questions and submit answers**.
 Django REST Framework provides built-in tools for **authentication, permissions, and secure access**, improving the overall security and reliability of the server and database.
 Its mixins and viewsets help keep the **code clean and maintainable**.
 Additionally, I used **Celery** to automatically update class information annually.

 - **Frontend repository** can be found here: https://github.com/agnerau/goose-frontend
 - **WebGL build** for the game can be found here: https://github.com/agnerau/goose-game